jirkadanek/activemq-dotnet/Apache.NMS.MQTT/trunk/README.txt

 =======================================================================
 Welcome to:
- * Apache.NMS.ActiveMQ : Apache NMS for MQTT Client Library
+ * Apache.NMS.MQTT : Apache NMS for MQTT Client Library
 =======================================================================

 For more information see http://activemq.apache.org/nms